This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 But Some Proofreading Jobs Require a Degree

-A degree is required for certain jobs.
-You typically find these jobs in publishing companies where they want proofreaders to have a degree in English or a related field.
+Certain jobs require a degree.
+These jobs are typically found in publishing companies, where proofreaders are required to have a degree in English or a related field.

 However, as we discovered, Penguin Random House is an exception to the norm.